Monolith AI software accelerates development of world-class vehicles

 About Monolith:

-Monolith Software is trusted by the world’s top engineering teams including Siemens, Honeywell, and BMW Group to develop better quality products in half the time.
+Monolith Software is trusted by the world’s top engineering teams including Siemens and BMW Group to develop better quality products in half the time.
 Backed by one of the world’s largest software investors and recognized by Gartner as a Cool Vendor for AI in Automotive, Monolith AI empowers engineering domain experts in automotive, aerospace, and industrial markets to reduce expensive, time-intensive testing, lower risks to product performance and quality, and cut product development time.
 Featured in Forbes magazine and named one of the UK’s top 100 start-ups, Monolith AI founder Dr. Richard Ahlfeld received his PhD in Aerospace Engineering from Imperial College and was named to MIT Technology Review’s Top 10 Innovators under 35.
 Monolith AI is headquartered in London with global enterprise clients worldwide.

 Share this post

-Request a Demo
+Request a demo

 Ready to get started?